CNBC Awards

 • Improve stakeholder trust and brand reputation by demonstrating a commitment to responsible business practices.

-ESG frameworks serve different audiences, so there is no single standard for all.
+ESG frameworks serve different audiences, so there is no standard.
 Organizations should choose one that aligns with their goals, whether for compliance, investment appeal, or sustainability initiatives.
 These frameworks fall into three categories: benchmark, regulatory, and voluntary.

 Benchmark Frameworks

 Benchmark ESG frameworks evaluate corporate sustainability using industry standards and peer comparisons.
-They offer specific benchmarks for businesses to track progress and help investors make informed decisions
+They offer specific business benchmarks to track progress and help investors make informed decisions.

 Third-party organizations usually create and oversee them to assist investors and stakeholders in evaluating ESG risks and performance.
 Scores are based on data submissions and publicly available information.